Everest Base Camp Trek

 After breakfast and our last day in Kathmandu, our vehicle and escorts will be on standby to drop you to the international airport three hours before our scheduled flight back home.

-At Glorious Himalaya, meeting you has been a great honor and we pray for your Safe journey home and will reflect on the wonderful times we spent together.
+At Glorious Himalaya, meeting you has been a great honor, and we pray for your safe journey home.
+We will reflect on the wonderful times we spent together.
 Bon Voyage!!!
-We hope to see you again someday…
+We hope to see you again someday.

 Meals Included: